 Definition

-Within the Department of Social and Health Services Developmental Disabilities Administration provides habilitation support services to individuals with developmental disabilities in a Residential Habilitation Center (RHC) or a State Operated Living Alternative (SOLA):
+Within the Department of Social and Health Services Developmental Disabilities Administration provides habilitation support services to individuals with developmental disabilities in a Residential Habilitation Center (RHC) or a State Operated Community Residential (SOCR):

-Residential Habilitation Center (RHC), serves as relief shift charge in the absence of the assigned shift charge.
-Under the supervision of higher level Attendant Counselors (ACs) and/or the direction of other individuals with specific professional qualifications, writes, implements, monitors, assesses, and revises individual habilitation training programs.
+Within a Division of Developmental Disabilities Residential Habilitation Center (RHC), under the supervision of higher level Attendant Counselors (ACs) and/or the direction of other individuals with specific professional qualifications, writes, implements, monitors, assesses, and revises individual habilitation training programs.
 Develops and/or writes formal skill acquisition training programs, evaluates the effectiveness of the programs by means of periodic review of client response and modifies the program as necessary.
-Writes Individual Habilitation Plan (IHP) assessments and functions as a member of the interdisciplinary team, and participates in development of the clients' annual IHP.
-Provides the clients' training, care, and assistance in a residential living area or other areas on or off campus, depending upon the location of the client.
+Writes Individual Habilitation Plan (IHP) assessments and functions as a member of the interdisciplinary team, and participates in development of the client's annual IHP.
+Provides the client's training, care, and assistance in a residential living area or other areas on or off campus, depending on the location of the client.

 OR

-State Operated Living Alternative (SOLA) provides direct support to individuals with developmental disabilities living in State operated homes in a community setting.
-Implements, monitors, assesses the clients’ individual instructions and support plans (IISP).
-Documents and provides feedback on the implementation of the goals in the IISP.
-Participates in the development and the implementation of formal and informal skill acquisition goals.
+Within a State Operated Community Residential (SOCR) program, provides direct support to individuals with developmental disabilities living in state operated homes in a community setting.
+Implements, monitors, assesses the clients’ individualized plans.
+Documents and provides feedback on the implementation of the goals in the individual’s plan.
+Participates in the development and the implementation of habilitative goals.
 Provides daily habilitative services, support and instruction with activities of daily living in the clients’ home and the community.
 Works under the general supervision of an Attendant Counselor Manager (ACM).
-Direction may be provided by other individuals with specific professional qualifications, may work as a team with other SOLA staff.

 Typical Work

-Functions as a member of a team, including developing, modifying and carrying out planned formal (data-based) and informal (non-data based) programs assessing and reporting outcomes; programs may include activities of daily living, educational, therapeutic, or behavioral under the direction of an appropriate specialist and under the supervision of a higher level Attendant Counselor or Attendant Counselor Manager (ACM);
+Functions as a member of a team, including developing, modifying and carrying out planned formal and informal programs assessing and reporting outcomes; programs may include activities of daily living, educational, therapeutic, or behavioral under the direction of an appropriate specialist and under the supervision of a higher-level Attendant Counselor or Attendant Counselor Manager (ACM);

 Uses approved techniques designed to provide habilitative services support and instruction based on the clients’ IISP;